CaiaG/hugo-mock-landing-page-domain-name/USER-STORIES.md

 As a writer, I want to explore multiple perspectives on a topic so that I can craft well-rounded essays.

 As a writer, I want a quick reference guide so that I can cite sources correctly in my work.

-top 6:

-(3) As a student, I want to filter out uncredible sources so that my research remains reliable and valuable.

-As a student, I want to generate citations automatically so that I don’t have to format them manually.

-As an academic, I want to stay updated with the latest research so that I can reference recent findings in my work.

-(2) As an academic, I want to compare multiple sources easily so that I can evaluate different perspectives on a topic.

-(1) As a journalist, I want to detect bias in sources so that I can write balanced articles.

-As a student, I want a tool that summarizes key arguments so that I can understand complex topics faster.